How to Break an Apartment Lease

 You could be required to pay the rent for the remaining months on your lease; your landlord could take legal action against you; or your credit report could be impacted.
 To protect yourself, it’s important to learn how to break an apartment lease so it has the fewest negative consequences for you and your landlord.

-- Talk to your landlord: To stay on good terms, give your landlord as much notice as possible.
-If you need to break your lease immediately and cannot give the standard amount of notice specified in your lease, then offer to find someone to sublet from you or a new tenant.
+Your landlord is a person, so be honest about what’s going on, and he or she might be understanding.
+If you are a responsible renter and have a good relationship with your landlord, the process of breaking an apartment lease can go pretty smoothly.
+To stay on good terms, give your landlord as much notice as possible.
+If you need to break your lease immediately and cannot give the standard amount of notice specified in your lease, offer to find someone to sublet from you.
 Keep in mind that if you are legally allowed to sublet, and you choose to do so, you’re still legally responsible for the rent and anything that goes wrong through the length of your rental contract.
-If you find a new renter, however, ask the landlord to write up a new lease so yours can be terminated.

-- Find a new tenant: In many states, both you and your landlord are required to try to find a new tenant to replace you if you move out early.
-In legal terms, this is known as mitigating the damages from breaking your lease; in other words, lessening the rent amount still owed for the remaining months.
+In many states, both you and your landlord are required to try to find a new tenant to replace you if you move out early.
+In legal terms, this is known as mitigating the damages from breaking your lease–in other words, lessening the rent amount still owed for the remaining months.
 For the landlord, this often means re-listing your unit and showing the property to interested renters.
 If your landlord isn’t able to find a new renter quickly, you may be required to pay for the days the unit remains vacant.
 If the landlord has to re-rent the unit at a lower rent, you might have to pay the difference.

 In many states, it’s possible to break your lease without penalty under specific special circumstances.
 Common permissible reasons for breaking a lease include: